 - 1. The procedures for the handling, opening and recording of bids are as follows - (a) Bids shall be placed in the official tender box located in the foyer of the Ray Nkonyeni Local Municipality, situated at 10 Connor Street, Port Shepstone before the time and date specified in the bid advertisement.
-Whenever a municipal time piece is out of order for whatever reasons a watch of an official designated shall be used. - (i) the tender box shall be opened only by and in the presence of two officials delegated to do so by the Accounting Officer or his/her delegate - (ii) the bid opening shall be open to the public and attendance shall be recorded by signature of each attendee in the register; - (iii) bids shall be opened only in public by the officials designated in (ii) above and the results thereof recorded in an official register kept by the Supply Chain Management Unit; and - (iv) must be opened at the same time and/ or as soon as possible after the period for the submission of bids has expired; - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, relating to a bid other than one in sub-clause (b) may be disclosed to bidders or other persons until an official award is made; and - (d) The accounting officer or his delegate must: - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.

-2. Amendment of Bid: "Substitute Bids
+The original bid document plus One extra (01) copy must be submitted.
+Whenever a municipal time piece is out of order for whatever reason/s a watch of an official designated shall be used. - (i) the tender box shall be opened only by and in the presence of two officials delegated to do so by the Accounting Officer or his/her delegate - (ii) the bid opening shall be open to the public and attendance shall be recorded by signature of each attendee in the register; - (iii) bids shall be opened only in public by the officials designated in (ii) above and the results thereof recorded in an official register kept by the Supply Chain Management Unit; and - (iv) must be opened at the same time and/ or as soon as possible after the period for the submission of bids has expired; - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, relating to a bid other than one in sub-clause (b) may be disclosed to bidders or other persons until an official award is made; and - (d) The accounting officer or his delegate must: - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website. - (e) The original bidding document shall be kept at the Registry Section and the extra copy shall be taken by Supply Chain Management. - 2.
+Amendment of Bid: "Substitute Bids